CoMakery/swarmbot/doc/scratch.md

 Flow:
 - create DCO
   - (a new currency is created for the DCO)
+     - query DCO metadata and pass to Colu
+     - store returned assetId

 - create a bounty within dco
 - (user does good work)
 - bounty admin sends tokens to user (later community or smart contract)